psanatov/slack-bot/README.md

 ## Next steps

-There are a lot more you can do with the RTM API and the SDK!
+There are a lot more you can do with the RTM API, Web API and the SDK!
 Try to write a more interesting message handler, or go to the documentation and discover other events you can register.